lauren-yang/running-training-plan/README.md

      ```

 4. **Run the Application**:
-   - Set up Python virtual environment
+   - Set up a Python virtual environment
    - Navigate to the `scripts/` directory and run the following scripts:
     ```bash
      python3 train_model.py